AlphaAssay $ test my signal

 assay_batch — the whole sweep, tested honestly in one call

-Up to 25 DSL variants — a list, or base_spec plus a parameter grid with deterministic expansion — and every variant becomes a family-ledger trial verdicted under the cumulative deflation of its siblings: later variants see the budget the earlier ones spent, which is the whole point.
+Up to 25 DSL variants — a list, or base_spec plus a parameter grid with canonical expansion order — and every variant becomes a family-ledger trial verdicted under the cumulative deflation of its siblings: later variants see the budget the earlier ones spent, which is the whole point.
 The report is demote-only by construction: survives/deflated_out counts and per-variant verdicts, never a ranking, never a „best pick".
 Metered per variant, individually journaled; if the balance runs short you get what was paid for plus an explicit declined counter — no silent truncation.

 assay_gauntlet — the whole battery, one dossier